The 8 Main Limitations of ChatGPT

 The generative AI tool can have human-like conversations with users and quickly answer questions or assist users with tasks.
 Not only can it respond in multiple languages, but it can also help write or fix code.

 Despite its impressive abilities, there are a few significant constraints to ChatGPT.
-Below, we’ll detail seven of the most common ChatGPT limitations.
+Below, we’ll detail eight of the most common ChatGPT limitations.
 We’ll also explain how you can overcome some of these constraints and use ChatGPT to your advantage.

-3. Difficulty With Long-form Structured Content
+2. Difficulty With Long-form Structured Content

 Currently, ChatGPT has challenges generating long-form structured content.
 Although you can have ChatGPT write to a specific word count, the responses will often repeat earlier points unless told not to.
-The generative AI struggles with structure and format, sometimes giving list-type points.
+The generative AI model struggles with structure and format, sometimes giving list-type points.

-4. Provides Biased Answers
+3. Provides Biased Answers

 One of the main limitations is that ChatGPT’s data is from web scraping knowledge databases, social media, and open data sources.
 Many of these often derive from humans.
 Therefore, it has the potential to pick up biased and sometimes prejudiced data.
 For instance, the AI system can include demographic, confirmation, and sampling biases.

-5. Difficulty Understanding the Context
+4. Difficulty Understanding the Context

 Speaking of bias, the AI model can’t understand specific contexts like humans can, such as sarcasm, humor, or irony.
 If you add sarcasm to a query, ChatGPT might not understand it and will give you a straightforward answer.
+Long conversations in ChatGPT may need reminders or reiteration.

-6. Can’t Ask Clarifying Questions
+5. Can’t Ask Clarifying Questions

 ChatGPT can’t seek clarifications for ambiguous queries.
 ChatGPT will often guess the most probable response based on the provided context if the input is unclear.
 That said, if necessary, you can invite ChatGPT to ask for clarification in the initial prompt.
 Here’s an example of how to include a clarifying question in your prompt: